smithy-lang/smithy/docs/source-2.0/aws/aws-iam.rst

       - ``boolean``
       - Defines whether a service resolved condition key is required.
-Not applicable to request resolved condition keys, as the native
-        @required trait must be used on the field directly.
+Not applicable to request resolved condition keys, as the native :ref:`required-trait` trait must be used on the field directly.

 .. code-block:: smithy